cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.3**
 - Update the mod so that it is fully compatible with the latest TILER2 update.
 - Minor adjustments in config options.

-**3.3.2**
-- Fix a bug in Artifact of Machines where Engineer Turrets also commit suicide when limit is reached, which affects all minions and destroys minions.

-**3.3.1**
-- Fix a bug where some of the features of the Artifact of Machines are still enabled even though it is disabled on a run.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*